romankolivashko/ParksAPI/README.md

 ```
 Api Key was not provided
 ```
-Note: version 1.0 is set to be default, to be able to call version 2, make sure to create ApiKey object  in `appsettings.json` file, then use that key upon API call (Postman --> Authorisation --> Type: API Key --> Value: yourKey ), here is example of `appsetting.json` file with ApiKey.
+Note: version 1.0 is set to be default.
+To be able to call version 2, make sure to create `ApiKey` object  in `appsettings.json` file, then use that key upon calling the API (Postman --> Authorisation --> Type: API Key --> Value: yourKey ), here is example of `appsetting.json` file with ApiKey.
 ```
 {
   "Logging": {